Sleep mode and Hibernate mode have long been available in Windows as ways to “pause” your computer without actually shutting it down.

 Unfortunately, it’s a problem that can arise for various reasons, and while there’s no one-size-fits-all solution, there are a few things you can do to troubleshoot and resolve hibernation issues.

-This blog will teach you how to troubleshoot issues with Windows 10’s Hibernate option.
+This blog will teach you how to enable Windows 10’s Hibernate option.

 Missing Hibernate in Windows 10 Power Options